749/UltraDefrag4Linux/README.md

 ## Support

-At this moment I am unable to render support to this projekt, I am happy to merge any fixes or improvements though.
+At this moment I am unable to render support to this project, I am happy to merge any fixes or improvements though.